Australian Citizenship in Australia

 What is this right?

 Permanent residents can apply for Australian citizenship by conferral under the Australian Citizenship Act 2007.
-The main requirements are that you must have lived in Australia on a valid visa for at least 4 years, including at least 12 months as a permanent resident.
-You must not have been absent from Australia for more than 12 months in total during the 4-year period, including no more than 90 days in the 12 months before applying.
+The headline requirement: you must have lived in Australia on a valid visa for at least 4 years, including at least 12 months as a permanent resident.
+Total absences must not exceed 12 months over the 4 years, with no more than 90 days absent in the 12 months before applying.

-You must be of good character — the Department checks your criminal history in Australia and overseas.
-Applicants aged 18 to 59 must pass a citizenship test that covers Australian values, history, traditions, and the responsibilities of citizenship.
-The test is in English and is conducted at a citizenship appointment.
-You must score at least 75% (answer 15 out of 20 questions correctly), and you must answer all 5 questions about Australian values correctly.
+You must be of good character — the Department runs criminal-history checks in Australia and overseas.
+Applicants aged 18 to 59 sit a citizenship test covering Australian values, history, traditions, and the responsibilities of citizenship.
+It's in English, conducted at a citizenship appointment, and you need at least 75% (15 of 20 correct) — and you must answer all 5 values questions correctly.

-If approved, you attend a citizenship ceremony where you make the Australian Citizenship Pledge.
-From that moment, you are an Australian citizen with the right to vote, hold an Australian passport, and access full consular protection.
+If approved, you attend a citizenship ceremony and make the Australian Citizenship Pledge.
+From that moment you are an Australian citizen with the right to vote, hold an Australian passport, and access full consular protection.
 Children under 16 can be included in a parent's application.

-Australia allows dual citizenship — you do not need to give up your other nationality (though your other country's laws may differ).
+Australia allows dual citizenship.
+You don't have to give up your other nationality — though your other country's laws may treat the matter differently.

 When does it apply?